ietf-wg-acme/acme/draft-ietf-acme-acme.md

   issue a certificate for the intended domain name(s).
 * The CA verifies that the client controls the requested domain name(s) by having the ACME client perform some action related to the domain name(s).
-  For example, the CA might require a client requsting example.com to provision DNS record under example.com or an HTTP resource under http://example.com.
+  For example, the CA might require a client requesting example.com to provision DNS record under example.com or an HTTP resource under http://example.com.
 * Once the CA is satisfied, it issues the certificate and the ACME client